sjcomeau43543/ContainerizedHomeAuto/Nomad/README.md

 sudo nomad agent -config=client.conf -network-interface=eth0

+## NOTES

+- If there's an error, try deleting everything in the nomad/ directory
+- Server should have: all the .nomad job files, server.conf, nomad/
+- Client should have: automate.py, client.conf, nomad/

 # How to run automate.py (t = 1 is on)
 sudo python automate.py -w -m 98:D3:A1:FD:49:8D -t 1